eduvpn/documentation/SAML.md

 `/etc/vpn-user-portal/default/config.php` and
 `/etc/vpn-admin-portal/default/config.php`.
 This is for example the case when you use persistent NameIDs.
-This is not needed if you use an identity federation that acts as a proxy and generates their own persistent NameIDs.
+This is not needed if you use an identity federation that acts as a proxy and generates their own persistent NameIDs like for example SURFconext.